AI Overviews don’t have to mean less traffic. With the right approach, they can drive more brand visibility and organic clicks.

 Based on current performance, and factoring in seasonal peaks such as Black Friday, this single page is forecast to generate more than 5,000 unpaid organic clicks and over 1 million search impressions across the next 12 months.

-This shows the compounding and long0-term impact of SEO, in that with an initial investment of time in producing a high quality, authentic peice of content, can then drive return for months, even years to come (and all without spending a penny on PPC!).
+This shows the compounding, long-term impact of SEO: an initial investment of time in producing a high quality, authentic piece of content can drive return for months, even years to come, all without spending a penny on PPC.

 What this means for SEO going forward